leafo/moonrocks/README.md

 If a version for that rockspec already exists then you will be prompted to overwrite.

+This is equivalent to going to <http://rocks.moonscript.org/upload> and uploading a rockspec.

 By default `upload` will use `luarocks pack` to pack the rockspec into a rock.
 That rock will also be uploaded along with the rockspec.
 (This creates a src rock).
 If you don't wish to pack and upload a rock then include the flag